Gradient-descent hardware-aware training and deployment for mixed-signal Neuromorphic processors: Methods

 DynapSim is an extension of the contemporary spiking neural network library, Rockpool~\cite{muir19}, and serves as a simulation solution for the device.
 The solution it offers involves solving characteristic equations of the analog circuits and does not provide a circuit-level accurate simulation.
 Instead, DynapSim provides an approximate simulation that can be fine-tuned and translated into a device configuration.
-The simulator is powered by the state-of-the-art high-performance machine learning library JAX~\cite{jax2018github}, which facilitates fast execution.
+The simulator is powered by the state-of-the-art high-performance machine learning library JAX~\cite{jax2018github}, which facilitates fast execution and just-in-time compilation on CPUs, GPUs and TPUs.
 The toolchain we provide performs off-chip gradient-based optimization of an SNN and deploys the trained network to the chip while preserving the optimized behavior.
-The upcoming sections elaborate on the technique of gradient-based optimization employed to train a Spiking Neural Network (SNN) before its deployment to a Dynap-SE2 chip.
+The upcoming sections elaborate on the technique of gradient-based optimization employed to train a Spiking Neural Network (SNN) before its deployment to a DYNAP-SE2 chip.

-\subsection{Toy task: Frozen Noise Classification}
+\paragraph{Toy task: Frozen Noise Classification}

 The purpose of the frozen noise classification experiment is to evaluate the learning abilities of the implemented simulator.
 The experiment focuses on training a DynapSim network to accurately classify two distinct random frozen noise patterns.
 The network comprises two analog neurons with recurrent connections, along with 60~external input connections.
 The desired outcome is for the first neuron to exhibit a significantly higher firing rate when presented with the first frozen noise, and for the second neuron to exhibit a significantly higher firing rate when presented with the second frozen noise.
 Fig.~\ref{fig:frozen_noise} illustrates the task at hand.